top of page

 in which visitors from outside come to us

-to experience healing, inspiration
+to experience healing, inspiration,

 or simply the special energy.

-Those who offer something —
+Anyone who wants to offer something —

 Eden opens doors

-that remain closed outside.
+that often remain closed outside.

 And even your own house

-can be a source of income.
+can become a source of income:

-If you are traveling or receiving visitors,
+If you are traveling or expecting visitors,

-You receive the income.
+you receive the income,

-of a living cycle.
+and your home remains part of a living cycle.

-Many discover income paths here
+Many people discover income paths here

-they would never have thought possible:
+they never thought possible:

 guest workshops,